baldurk/renderdoc/docs/window/event_browser.rst

 This will automatically run a process to get the time of each drawcall and display it in the duration column, which will be added if necessary.

-You can configure which time unit is used for the duration column on the fly in the :doc:`options_window`.
+You can configure which time unit is used for the duration column on the fly in the :doc:`settings_window`.

+To examine more GPU counters than just plain duration, see :doc:`performance_counter_viewer`.

 Browsing the frame
 ------------------

-The event browser is primarily intended as a tool to browse through the frame.
+The event browser is the primary way to browse through the frame.
 Events are listed as entries in the browser and the hierarchical labels mentioned above become tree nodes.

 .. |flag_green| image:: ../imgs/icons/flag_green.png